Faithlife/FaithlifeTesting/README.md

 These features include:

-* `async/await` - instead of using `async/await` in an expression, you can call a separate function to get an asyncrhonous value then make synchronous assertions on it.
+* `async/await` - instead of using `async/await` in an expression, you can call a separate function to get an asynchronous value then make synchronous assertions on it.
 * The `null`-coalescing operator -- instead of using the null-coalescing `?.` operator, just let the `NullReferenceException`s fly! `Faithlife.Testing` will tell you exactly what was `null`.